hiperiondev/stack_vm/docs/disassembler/index.rst

 ------

-| It is a simple disassembler that try to retrieve original code from the start of program.
+| It is a simple disassembler that try to retrieve original code from the start of program..
 | Arbitrary data inserted on code will be interpreted as real code and can break the result.
 | It's rely on vm_opcodes_def.c for interpret bytecodes.